|

 over £80,000 into building The Rebecca.
 This specially-

-designed, purpose-built, wide-beam canal boat offers the
+designed, purpose-built, wide-beam canal boat offered

-highest quality accommodation and the ultimate
+the highest quality accommodation and the ultimate

 flexibility for up to twelve people.